 Chair AND FOUNDER OF GLOBAL HEALTH SIM

-Thomas is completing medical training in Public Health and Preventive Medicine and Family Medicine at McMaster University in Canada, and an MSc in Public Health Economics at LSHTM.
+Thomas is a public health and family doctor.
 His research interests include global public health, disaster preparedness and response, climate change and health, and addressing health inequities of under-served populations through public health and primary care.
 He has worked at various levels of public health, and has worked clinically in Canada and internationally with a focus on under-served populations.
 He has organized global health simulations for conferences and student groups for several years, and has a passion for creative, experiential forms of learning.
 In his spare time he enjoys rock and mountain climbing, swimming, running, reading, travelling, learning languages and philosophizing solutions to global issues.
 Most of all he enjoys meeting new people.

 DIRECTOR OF OPERATIONS